Jennifer Lopez Reportedly In Talks To Perform 2018 Super Bowl Halftime Show

 The slip comes after a whole lot of speculation as to who will be taking on the Super Bowl gig in 2018, with fans most recently throwing Carrie Underwood’s name into the mix of possible performers shortly after Gaga took to the stage in Houston, Texas.

-Jennifer has so far not commented on the claims suggesting she could already be in talks to perform a slew of her hits at the 2018 halftime show and the NFL are also staying tight-lipped amid the rumors, though this certainly isn’t the first time Lopez has been connected to the football game, which is annually watched by millions of viewers around the globe.
+Jennifer has so far not commented on the claims, suggesting she could already be in talks to perform a slew of her hits at the 2018 halftime show and the NFL are also staying tight-lipped amid the rumors, though this certainly isn’t the first time Lopez has been connected to the football game, which is annually watched by millions of viewers around the globe.

 Hollywood Life alleged back in January 2016 that Lopez wanted to perform the halftime gig, claiming at the time that Jennifer was using her Las Vegas “All I Have” residency shows as a way of showing the NFL that she’s more than prepared to take on the Super Bowl.